Operation Toan Thang III: March

 On 5 March at 15:45 an armored unit of the 25th Infantry Division engaged an enemy force 4 mi northeast of Trảng Bàng.
 The battle continued until the enemy withdrew at 19:00 leaving 21 dead; U.S. losses were four killed.
-On 6 March at 06:00 six 122mm rockets hit Saigon killing 22 civilians and destroying 17 houses.
+On 6 March at 06:00 six 122 mm rockets hit Saigon killing 22 civilians and destroying 17 houses.
 At 14:30 a unit of the 3rd Brigade, 25th Infantry Division engaged an enemy force 9 mi southeast of Phú Cường killing 51 and capturing two individual weapons; U.S. losses were one killed.
 On 7 March at 00:30 U.S. Navy PBRs attacked a sampan 2 mi southeast of Hiệp Hòa killing 12 PAVN/VC.
 At 22:10 a 25th Infantry Division firebase 7 mi southeast of Dầu Tiếng was attacked.
 The enemy withdrew after 30 minutes leaving nine dead and three captured and eight individual and two crew-served weapons.
 On 8 March at 01:30 a unit of the 2nd Brigade, 1st Cavalry Division in a night defensive position 5 mi southwest of Go Dau Ha received mortar fire followed by a ground attack.
 The unit returned fire supported by artillery and helicopter gunships and the enemy withdrew; U.S. loses were seven killed.
 In the early morning a PAVN Battalion attacked a night defensive position of a unit of the 1st Brigade, 1st Cavalry Division 4 mi northeast of Phú Cường, the PAVN withdrew at 08:00 leaving 154 dead and 23 individual and eight crew-served weapons (including two flamethrowers); U.S. losses were 11 killed.
-At 14:10 a unit of the 3rd Brigade, 1st Cavalry Division found a munitions cache 12 mi northeast of Biên Hòa containing 154 82mm mortar rounds, 246 RPG-2 grenades, 59 RPG-7 grenades and 10,000 rounds of 7.62×39mm ammunition.
+At 14:10 a unit of the 3rd Brigade, 1st Cavalry Division found a munitions cache 12 mi northeast of Biên Hòa containing 154 82 mm mortar rounds, 246 RPG-2 grenades, 59 RPG-7 grenades and 10,000 rounds of 7.62×39 mm ammunition.
 At 15:20 helicopter gunships from the 12th Combat Aviation Group killed 15 PAVN 6 mi east of Trà Cú District.